kenahoo/RHadoop-Wiki/rmr.md

 ###Prerequisites and installation
 * A Hadoop cluster, CDH3 and higher or Apache 1.0.2 and higher but limited to mr1, not mr2.
 For more details on Hadoop compatibility see see [[Which Hadoop for rmr]] and [Compatibility](https://github.com/RevolutionAnalytics/RHadoop/blob/master/rmr/pkg/docs/compatibility.md).
 * R installed on each node of the cluster (developed and tested on R 2.14.1).
 Revolution R Community 4.3 or 5.0 can be used, if you upgrade to RJSONIO 0.95 (which must be downloaded from CRAN, as it is not available in the REVO 2.12 repository) and create a symbolic link from /usr/bin/Revoscript to /usr/bin/Rscript.
+See [Compatibility](https://github.com/RevolutionAnalytics/RHadoop/blob/master/rmr/pkg/docs/compatibility.md)
 * Install the following R packages on each node: Rcpp, RJSONIO (0.95-0 or later recommended), itertools and digest
 * rmr itself needs to be installed on each node.
 * Make sure that the packages are installed in a default location accessible to all users (R will run on the cluster as a different user from the one who has started the R interpreter where the mapreduce calls have been executed)